Simpsonville Remarks of

 To date, I have heard from several ancestors of other men of the 5th, including a relative of a Lt. and descendant of a private who lives in Germany.
 As I began developing the web site, I was particularly intrigued by the first Battle of Saltville and devoted much of my research to reconciling to two conflicting accounts of the battleís aftermath, the Saltville Massacre.

-The newly formed 5th and 6th U.S.C.C. mustered in at Camp Nelson, were part of an army that marched under the leadership of the Military Governor of Kentucky, Stephen Burbridge, to raid and destroy the strategic saltworks in Saltville.
+The newly formed 5th and 6th U.S.C.C., mustered in at Camp Nelson, were part of an army that marched under the leadership of the Military Governor of Kentucky, General Stephen Burbridge, to raid and destroy the strategic saltworks in Saltville.
 They were sent into battle with little training and poorly equipped.

-Soon after daybreak on October 2, 1864, 500 of the 5th and 6th USCC spearheaded the attack on entrenched and determined Confederate force defending Cedar Ridge, overlooking Saltville.
+Soon after daybreak on October 2, 1864, 500 of the 5th and 6th USCC spearheaded the attack on an entrenched and determined Confederate force defending Cedar Ridge, overlooking Saltville.
 By late afternoon, following intensive firefighting, the 5th and 6th USCC successfully penetrated the enemy lines and were close to taking Saltville.

 However, expected reinforcements were not moved to the front and the soldiers were forced to retreat as munitions were depleted.
 In the haste of the twilight retreat, nearly fifty wounded and/or captured men of the 5th USCC were left behind.
 The remaining force swiftly left Saltville, fearing a retaliatory counter-attack, which never occurred.